codex-team/devops-toolbox-api/src/utils/ctproto/README.md

 You can implement your own authorization logic in there, such as DB queries etc.

 This method should return authorized client data, such as user id and so on.
 This data will be returned to client with the next response message.
-Also, this authData will be saved for this connected client under the hood of the protocol.
+Also, this data will be saved as `authData` for this connected client under the hood of the protocol.
 You can query it later, for example for sending messages to some connected clients:

 ```ts